OpenBMB/MiniCPM-V/README.md

 ## Key Techniques and Other Multimodal Projects <!-- omit in toc -->

-👏 Welcome to explore key techniques of MiniCPM-V and other multimodal projects of our team:
+👏 Welcome to explore key techniques of MiniCPM-o/V and other multimodal projects of our team:

 [VisCPM](https://github.com/OpenBMB/VisCPM/tree/main) | [RLHF-V](https://github.com/RLHF-V/RLHF-V) | [LLaVA-UHD](https://github.com/thunlp/LLaVA-UHD) | [RLAIF-V](https://github.com/RLHF-V/RLAIF-V)

 ## Citation <!-- omit in toc -->

-If you find our model/code/paper helpful, please consider cite our papers 📝 and star us ⭐️！
+If you find our model/code/paper helpful, please consider citing our papers 📝 and staring us ⭐️！

 ```bib
 @article{yao2024minicpm,